davidgiga1993/mixing-station-docs/docs/re-gain.md

 A typical use case would be if an input is louder than during soundcheck and you need to adjust the gain but keep the monitor sound stable.

 ## Usage
-1. Open the config page of the channel you want to adjust the gain
+1. Open the config page of the relevant channel
-2. Press and hold the gain knob (or rightclick)
+2. Press and hold the gain knob (or right-click)
 3. Enable "Re Gain" from the top menu
 4. Adjust the gain